tatiananantes/CV/README.md

 ## Skills

 ### Inquisitive
 I'm always digging into a new subject or picking up a new skill.
-This could be just for fun, like learning the violin or how not to die whilst riding a longboard, or something to further improve my career such as learning to code when I was a product manager to take on some of the tasks off the engineering team.
-I also learnt Django and React whilst building the final 2 week project as I wanted to learn new languages that I had not used before.
+This could be just for fun, like learning the violin or how not to die whilst riding a longboard, or something to further improve my career such as learning to code when I was a product manager to take on some of the tasks off the engineering team and release some of their workload.
+At Makers I took on learning how to deploy an application on Heroku during our 2nd team project and we were the only team who add a application in production as a result.
+I also learnt Django and React whilst building the final 2 week team project as I wanted to learn new languages that I had not used before.

 ### Communication
-As a product manager I spent a lot of time translating user and stakeholder into engineering and back again.
+As a product manager I spent a lot of time translating end user and stakeholders into engineering and back again.
 I believe that if everybody is on the same page and understands exactly who's doing what, when and why everything runs smoother and products do what they're supposed to.

 ### Adaptable
 New environments, languages, countries, cultures, teams or challenges haven't stopped me from succeding no matter what.
 Ask me about my time working in a concrete factory in the Tunisian outback.